tarush-ai/AureliusGPT-Torch/README.md

 Rather than reimplementing a custom BPE algorithm and tokenizer backpropagation from scratch like its sibling repo, AureliusGPT-Torch trains SentencePiece on its corpus (detailed in Data) and relies on PyTorch for autograd.

+The [HuggingFace](https://huggingface.co/Tarush-AI/AureliusGPT) for this model (including both the base model weights at epoch 10 and the tokenizer/vocabulary) are contained here.

 ## Usage

 To get started, run: